ixofoundation/ixo-node/README.md

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.

-Install mongodb and set the following environment variable by exporting the following variable with the variables replaced for your local database
+Install [MongoDB](https://docs.mongodb.com/manual/installation/) and set the following environment variable by exporting the variable with the `<...>` sections replaced for your local database

 ```sh
 export MONGOLAB_URI="mongodb://<username>:<password>@<host>:<port>/ixo"